gbdrummer/symbiocss/02 - CSS.md

 Thankfully, SymbioCSS offers a way of writing CSS that brings clarity to this whole picture.
 It stipulates that CSS should:

-1. use contextual selectors.
+1. use contextual selectors,
-2. use selectors should read like plain English
+2. read like plain English,
-3. use naming conventions that contain the semantics necessary to define the element **in the context of the user**.
+3. use naming conventions that contain the semantics necessary to define the element **in the context of the user**,
 4. never reuse style rules arbitrarily; repetition of a style rule is OK if being applied to unrelated elements.

 ## For example